 Qi and connection in the body

-These channels are all connected by what the Chinese called qi which isn't necessarily a current of energy or electricity but means more simply that there is connection.
+These channels are all connected by what the Chinese called qi which isn't necessarily a current of energy or electricity but means more simply that there is connection and movement.
 Our body needs to be in communication and flow with itself for there to be health.
 In other words the flow of qi around our body needs to be unimpeded.
 When this flow becomes blocked, symptoms start to appear.
 The blockages can happen throughout any of the channels depending on the external or internal stress.
 If a blockage isn't resolved, the problem can make its way over time deeper into the body and become more greatly habituated into the life of that individual moving from an acute nature to a more chronic and serious one.

 Unblocking and establishing flow

-How disease occurs
+How disease and illness occur

 Disease, both physical and psycho-emotional, is a situation in someone's life where the body/mind has fallen out of balance with itself and the environment.
 There are multiple ways in which this can happen for instance through diet, lifestyle, injury, viruses/bacteria (climate/environmental), stress (physical and emotional), the way we play out and organise our thoughts and from past traumas that if left unresolved can leave emotional scars that affect our day to day life and well-being.
 How these imbalances present on each individual will be different as everyone is unique within themselves.
 This also suggests that everyone requires individual treatments catered to their needs and targeted towards the blockages within their channels that have inhibited the flow of life/qi.